 The last part of the investigation into investment funds concerned professional fund management.
-It is important to have confidence in the person/manager who is responsible for the investment of your money.
+It is important to have confidence in the person/manager responsible for the investment of your money.
 One disturbing finding was that at least 70% of inexperienced investors tend to buy and sell at the wrong moments.
-Unfortunately, members of the public are often seduced into purchasing investments that are based on past performance figures.
+Unfortunately, members of the public are often seduced into purchasing investments based on past performance figures.
 This leads to many buying high and selling low.
-Let’s not forget the old adage: Investments can go down as well as up.
+Let’s not forget the adage: Investments can go down as well as up.

 Discretionary Fund Management

 Investors can improve their chances of good returns and downside protection by taking certain steps.
 One such option is to employ professional advisers to manage your money via a Discretionary Fund Management (DFM) product.
-Many city stock-brokers and fund management groups offer DFM’s.
-The basic principle is that they select a wide range of funds and securities, sourced from the market as a whole.
+Many city stockbrokers and fund management groups offer DFM’s.
+The basic principle is that they select a wide range of funds and securities sourced from the market as a whole.
 DFM’s are regularly monitored and adjusted to reflect both risk and the economic outlook.
-No individual investor, or IFA, could possibly afford the time and resources needed to compete with a company whose sole ‘raison d’etre’ is looking after your money.
+No individual investor, or IFA, could afford the time and resources needed to compete with a company whose sole ‘raison d’etre’ is looking after your money.
 Whether you are investing in a pension, a QROPS, or an investment portfolio, DFM’s are worth considering.

 Tips For Conducting An Investigation Into Investment Funds

-Below are a number of investment tips:
+Below are several investment tips: